 As a result, many of the bars are positioning themselves against cereal.
 And, breakfast in general.

 So, bars like the Cinnamon Toast Crunch Milk and other cereal bars (Cocoa Puffs and Honey Nut Cheerios also have a version) position against traditional cereal.

 “When you don’t have time for a bowl of Cocoa Puffs, take it on the go with you.”
 Even Quaker’s cereal bars are similarly positioned.

 Cereal bars are a natural extension for a brand like Quaker

-In general, the meal replacement bars seem to be healthier and, as such, they tend to be more serious in imagery and tone in advertising, web and point of purchase.
+The meal replacement bars seem to be healthier.
+And, they tend to be more serious in imagery and tone in advertising, web and point of purchase.

 Let’s examine each of these reasons.